IQKV/standard-blank-project-layout/README.md

 # ✨ Blank Project Template

-Default Community Health Files for the future project
+No Code repo for the future project.

 ---